Air Fryer Zucchini Fries Recipe

 - Keep the cuts even: Slice the zucchini into uniform sticks so everything cooks at the same speed.
 Uneven pieces can turn out too soft or not fully cooked.

 - Pick the right zucchini: Go for small to medium ones.
-Theyโre less watery, have fewer seeds, and give you better texture for fries.
+They’re less watery, have fewer seeds, and give you a better texture for fries.

 - Avoid soggy results: Zucchini holds a lot of moisture.
 Pat the sticks dry with a paper towel before breading to help them crisp up better in the air fryer.

 - Serve while warm: Zucchini fries are best right out of the air fryer.
-If they sit too long, they lose their crisp.
+If they sit too long, they lose their crispness.
 Serve them fresh or reheat briefly if needed.

 How to Store This Recipe